Does Coolant Evaporate? (Coolant Loss)

 If it’s disappeared, there is a leak somewhere.
 It might be in the engine or external.

-Hot substances expand due to increased internal kinetic (thermal) energy.
-This is a law of physics and applies to everything.
+Warm substances expand due to increased internal kinetic (thermal) energy.
+This is a fundamental law of physics and applies to everything.

-Coolant is also an example, even if it is a mixture of water and antifreeze.
+Coolant is also an illustration, even if it is a mixture of water and antifreeze.

-When it’s hot, there will appear to be more in the system.
+When it’s sweltering, there will appear to be more in the system.
 When it’s cold, there will appear to be less.

 When you top your coolant reservoir up, you’ll notice the MAX and MIN levels.
-These are usually based on a cold engine and cold coolant.
+These are typically based on a frosty engine and cold coolant.
 Your owner’s manual will tell you exactly how to do this.

-If you’re looking at your coolant levels at the wrong time, there may appear to be a problem when there isn’t one.
+If you’re looking at your coolant levels at the incorrect time, there may appear to be a problem when there isn’t one.

-Having said that, the difference in levels shouldn’t be too significant.
+Having said that, the difference in levels shouldn’t be too substantial.
 If you can’t see any in the expansion tank, it’s more than just down to temperature change.
 There’s a leak at play.

 How To Check For An External Coolant Leak